express-rate-limit/rate-limit-redis/readme.md

 #### `prefix`

-The text to prepend to the key in Redis.
+The text to prepend to the key in Redict/Redis.

 Defaults to `rl:`.